-Perhaps that’s because I’m pretty picky about my brownies.
-To me, a good brownie needs to be rich and moist, with a fudge-y texture.
-I mean, if I wanted a cake-like texture, I’d reach for a piece of cake.
+You should know that I’m pretty picky about brownies.
+To me, a good brownie needs to be rich and moist, with a fudgy texture.
+If I wanted a cake-like texture, I’d reach for a piece of cake.
 Brownies need to feel more moist and decadent.

 What I love about these Black Bean Brownies is that they are: